Alfredo-Vargas/.wasi/projects/wiki/python.md

 - `"separator".join(["string1", "string2", ...])` : joins the strings on the list by the given separator
 - `long_string.split(separator)` : splits the string given the separator
 - `sentence.replace(word, word.upper())` : change a single word from a string to uppercase
+- `isinstance(object, type)` : to check if the object is instance of a particular type

 ## Formatting output
 - C-like Formatting